lyz-code/blue-book/docs/monitoring_comparison.md

 Nagios has a [very limited list of official integrations](https://www.nagios.com/integrations/).
 Most of them are operating systems which use the agents to monitor other network components.
 Others include MongoDB, Oracle, Selenium, and VMware.
+Once again, the community comes to rescue us with [their contributions](https://exchange.nagios.org/), keep in mind that you'll need to dive into the exchange for special monitoring needs.

 ## Alerts